 While in use, an Iron Sun box should be kept in your living space, close to where power will be used.
 All batteries, nickel iron included, perform best if protected from extreme heat and cold.
 Another benefit of keep the box in your living space is that it keeps wire runs to a minimum, which will also improve performance.

 If you are storing your kit for emergency backup, it’s okay to store it in a shed or unheated building, but don’t leave it out in the rain.
-It does not hurt the batteries to store them uncharged, but it does take one or two days for the batteries to reach full voltage if they are stored uncharged.

 Iron Sun boxes are wired at 12 volts, which does not present an electrocution hazard.
 However, any electrical system can start a fire if connections are not done properly.
 It is important that all electrical connections, inside or outside the box, are done by a qualified electrician.
 Twisting wires together and covering them with electrical tape might work in the short term, but in the long term these amateur connections will fail, and might start a fire.

 In regards to toxicity and off-gassing, nickel iron batteries are the safest battery you can buy.
 They are non-toxic, and off-gassing is not an issue with our small systems.
 The electrolyte, potassium hydroxide, is highly alkaline and can cause eye damage, but it is contained safely in the battery as long as the battery stays upright.
 Therefore it is important to keep the box upright to prevent spillage, and to keep children and pets from opening the box and playing with the wires or batteries, which can create a fire hazard.
 Put a strap and padlock around the box if this might be an issue.

 Once a month, you will need to top off your battery with distilled water.
 This is a very safe process that does not put you in contact with the electrolyte.